pammacdotnet/TypstPaper/paper.typ

   [Shaping and grapheme line breaking @Elkhayati2022], ))) <tab:typesetting>

-Historically, the development of markup-oriented systems began in the 1960s with tools like Runoff and evolved significantly with programs like Troff @Barron87 and TeX.
+Historically, the development of markup-oriented systems began in the 1960s with tools like Runoff, and evolved significantly with programs like Troff @Barron87 and TeX.
 Troff brought enhanced typographic features to Unix environments, while TeX revolutionized typesetting with its advanced paragraph layout algorithms and extensible macro system.
 LaTeX, built on top of TeX, pushed the concept further by introducing _descriptive markup_, where authors focus on the logical structure of content rather than its appearance.
 Parallel to this, systems like GML, SGML, and eventually HTML and XML developed the idea of defining structure through custom tags @Derose97, with SGML forming the basis for later web standards.
 Over time (@fig:mlevolution), styling systems like CSS and XSL emerged to handle the transformation of structured content into presentational formats @Cole00.
 Yet, limitations persisted, such as verbosity in XML and complexity in LaTeX customization.

 #figure(